 Types of Sleep Apnea

 The two main types of sleep apnea are obstructive sleep apnea and central sleep apnea.
 Obstructive sleep apnea is caused by the throat muscles relaxing and blocking the airflow.
 Central sleep apnea is caused when the brain doesn’t send the signals to the muscles that control breathing, so the person temporarily stops breathing while sleeping.

 Sleep Apnea Treatment

-We provide simple and comfortable oral appliance therapy.
-According to the American Academy of Sleep Medicine, this technique is the gold standard in treatment of mild to moderate apnea.
+At Hiebert Smith Dental Group, we provide simple and comfortable oral appliance therapy.
+According to the American Academy of Sleep Medicine, this technique is the gold standard in the treatment of mild to moderate apnea.
 We have been using these custom-made appliances to relieve sleep apnea with phenomenal results.
 The vast majority of patients no longer have any need for CPAP!